HL7/bulk-data/input/pagecontent/async.md

   Specifies the format of the optional FHIR `OperationOutcome` resource response to the kick-off request.
 A client SHOULD provide this header.
 A server may support any subset of the [Serialization Format Representations](https://hl7.org/fhir/resource-formats.html#wire).
 If omitted, the server MAY return an error or MAY process the request and return a format selected by the server.

-- `Prefer` (string, required)
+- `Prefer` (string)

   Specifies whether the response is immediate or asynchronous.
-Setting this to <a href="https://datatracker.ietf.org/doc/html/rfc7240#section-4.1"><code>respond-async</code></a> triggers this asynchronous bulk pattern.
+Setting this to <a href="https://datatracker.ietf.org/doc/html/rfc7240#section-4.1"><code>respond-async</code></a> triggers this asynchronous bulk pattern, though operations that can only be invoked asynchronously MAY default to this behavior or MAY return an error when this header is not provided.

   A client MAY also provide a second Prefer header value of `separate-export-status`, so the combined Prefer header for the kick-off request is `Prefer: respond-async,separate-export-status`.
 If this header value is included by a client and is supported by a server, the server SHALL return the header `Preference-Applied` with values of `respond-async` and `separate-export-status` in its response.
 These may be provided as comma-delimited values or the header may be repeated for each value.